butwhy0877/me-and-the-boi/README.md

 # skills
 passive yet effective
 # items
-what is this? super mario rpg, no noteworthy
+what is this? super mario rpg, no <br>
+noteworthy
 - phone
 - glasses